Naihra/CozyGroveSaveMod/README.md

 I've only used these with a save from the Steam version, but I don't see any reason why they wouldn't work with Apple Arcade as well, as long as you can access the save files.

+# How to use
+The first time download everything as a zip, and unzip it anywhere.
+Then run the .html you want in any browser.

 ## Show data
 These apps don't alter the save file in any way, they only take information from it and show it.